yaojiezheng1-droid/amazon_order/README.md

 ## Generating Order Templates

-Use `generate_order_template.py` with a JSON file that follows the

-structure documented in `order_generation/docs/order_template.md`.
+Use `PO_excel.py` with a JSON file that follows the structure documented in `order_generation/docs/order_template.md`.
 The JSON lists every yellow cell from the Excel template with its label (`key`) and the value to write.
-The script fills those cells in `order_generation/docs/empty_base_template.xlsx` and inserts product rows.
+The script verifies that each cell reference matches the labels in `order_generation/docs/empty_base_template.xlsx`, fills those cells, and inserts product rows.
 Green cells contain formulas that compute totals automatically.
 An example JSON file is provided in `order_generation/docs/order_template_example.json`.

 When generating the spreadsheet the script inserts any image referenced in the `产品图片` field of each product row.
 The value should be a path to the image file on disk.
 The product name (`产品名称`) is automatically prepended to the description when filling the "描述" column.